-Spin-off TV series rarely replicate the magic of their parent shows but, like the Cheers-spawned Frasier before it, Better Call Saul manages to succeed by creating its own magic.
-Starting six years before the events of Breaking Bad, it follows the early legal career of Saul Goodman – then known as Jimmy McGill – a former conman trying to make it work on the right side of the law.
+Spin-off TV series rarely replicate the magic of their parent shows.
+But, like the Cheers-spawned Frasier before it, Better Call Saul manages to succeed by creating its own magic.
+Starting six years before the events of Breaking Bad, it follows the early legal career of Saul Goodman.
+Then known as Jimmy McGill, he’s a former conman trying to make it work on the right side of the law.

-While the stakes rarely get as butt-clenchingly high as they are for Walter White and friends in Breaking Bad, Better Call Saul manages to emerge from its shadow to deliver a series that is funny, engrossing and almost as binge-worthy as its predecessor.
+While the stakes rarely get as butt-clenchingly high as they are for Walter White and friends in Breaking Bad, Better Call Saul manages to emerge from its shadow.
+This is a show that is funny, engrossing and almost as binge-worthy as its predecessor.
 It’s currently four seasons in, with a fifth already commissioned.

-Featuring some of the most unconscionably tense scenes put on a telly screen since Breaking Bad, Ozark follows Jason Bateman and Laura Linney’s bickering Chicago couple as they launder money for a ruthless drug cartel.
+Ozark follows Jason Bateman and Laura Linney’s bickering Chicago couple as they launder money for a ruthless drug cartel.
+Some of the most unconscionably tense scenes put on a telly screen since Breaking Bad.

-When Bateman’s financial advisor happens on a plan to “wash” the cartel’s dirty money in redneck rural Missouri, he and his family must immediately up sticks for a fresh start in one of the US’s most deprived area.
+Bateman’s financial advisor happens on a plan to “wash” the cartel’s dirty money in redneck rural Missouri.
+So he and his family must immediately up sticks for a fresh start in one of the US’s most deprived area.
 And just like that, murderous Mexican narco-barons become only one of many problems for the family.

 Filmed in moody desaturated tones with bags of brooding and squalor on show, Ozark isn’t always a pretty watch.
 But if you like your drama series perpetually poised on a knife edge, it’s right up your street.

 Stranger Things (S1-4)